awsdocs/aws-php-developers-guide/doc_source/cloudfront-example-distribution.md

 + Disable distributions using [DisableDistribution](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-cloudfront-2018-11-05.html#disabledistribution)\.
 + Delete distributions using [DeleteDistributions](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-cloudfront-2018-11-05.html#deletedistribution)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

 For more information about using Amazon CloudFront, see the [Amazon CloudFront Developer Guide](Amazon CloudFront Developer Guide)\.

-## Create a CloudFront Distribution<a name="create-a-cf-distribution"></a>
+## Create a CloudFront distribution<a name="create-a-cf-distribution"></a>

 Create a distribution from an Amazon S3 bucket\.
 In the following example, optional parameters are commented out, but default values are displayed\.
 To add customizations to your distribution, uncomment both the value and the parameter inside `$distribution`\.